tien-vo/mmsws/README.md

 provided by the
 [LASP Science Data Center](https://lasp.colorado.edu/mms/sdc/public/).

 This package is intended to fill in that gap.
-In addition, `mmsws` is developed to fully utilize the power of [xarray](https://xarray.dev/), [zarr](https://zarr.dev/), and [dask](https://www.dask.org/) for scalable data analysis.
+In addition, `mmspy` is developed to fully utilize the power of [xarray](https://xarray.dev/), [zarr](https://zarr.dev/), and [dask](https://www.dask.org/) for scalable data analysis.
 More updates to come in the near future.